BojanBosnjak/TestApplication/README.md

 When you test User authentication, use any user_name from database with "password" as password.

-Database info
+Test

-<In src/test/java you will find package with tests for Customer and User services.
+> In src/test/java you will find package with tests for Customer and User services.
 Test are in JUnit4.
+With test I have
-With test i covered save user, save customer, update user, update customer, failed update user, failed update customer, get user by id, and get al users.
+> covered save user, save customer, update user, update customer, failed update user, failed update customer, get user by id, >and get al users.